elhassane1230/credit-scoring/README.md

-# Credit Scoring — Predictive Credit-Eligibility Engine
+# Credit Scoring: Predictive Credit-Eligibility Engine

 An end-to-end classical-ML system that automates credit-default scoring, from **SQL ETL to a deployed Flask app**.
 It ingests client records from a database,